nglasl/silverstripe-apiwesome/README.md

 ### Output

+A JSON/XML feed request may have a number of optional filters applied: `?limit=5` `&filter=Column,value` `&sort=Column,ORDER`

-The JSON/XML feed may also be previewed through the appropriate model admin of your data object.
+It may also be previewed through the appropriate model admin of your data object.

 ### Developer Functionality